hayatbiralem/superpeer-task-vue/README.md

 ## TODO

-- [ ] Genereta sprite icons via Parcel/WebPack.
+- [x] Genereta sprite icons via CLI.
+- [ ] Use Github Pages to represent the demo.